 1. Cleanliness Reduces Depression:

 Decluttering your living space and keeping it clean keeps depression away.
-Keeping your space clean and organized is also essential for practising good mental health.
+Keeping your space clean and organized is also essential for practicing good mental health.

 Spaces that are cluttered make for easy distractions, which can actually impair your brain’s ability to process information thereby leaving you unsettled.